 • You do not have to remove an earlier version before installing a newer version -- though you can do so if you wish.
 Be sure to first review the uninstalling section, and also the sections on migrating customizations and keeping multiple versions on the same computer.

-• [Sidebar:] What happened to the Documents and Settings folder (since Windows XP/Vista)?
+• [Side note:] What happened to the Documents and Settings folder (since Windows XP/Vista)?

 When users of Windows XP (and prior versions) upgrade to Windows 7/8/8.1/10 they might become concerned that they cannot access the C:\Documents and Settings folder in these more modern versions of Windows.

 This is because Microsoft changed this folder to a junction point or symbolic link for purposes of compatibility.
 It was replaced by the C:\Users and C:\ProgramData folders.

 In effect, this old C:\Documents and Settings folder is now a link -- which merely redirects you to the main C:\Users folder when you double click on it in My Computer, This PC, Windows Explorer, File Explorer, or similar file manager.